keldaanCommunity/pokemonAutoChess/changelog/patch-3.3.3.md

 - New Fossil 6 synergy level: (6) Forgotten Power: Revive with 100% Health Points and +100% attack

 # Changes to Items
 - Replace Zoom Lens by Scope Lens: Gains 25% critical chance.
-Critical hits steal 20 Mana from the target
+Critical hits steal 20 PP from the target
 - Rocky Helmet no longer prevents "on critical" effects, such as fairy splash damage
 - Rocky Helmet now also negates bonus damage from critical special damage
 - Max Revive now gives Resurection status, and so can no longer be stacked with another Resurection from an ability